Hernia Surgery

 • Shaking chills

-• Redness, warmth, or pus draining from incision sites
+• Redness, warmth, or pus at incision sites

-• Persistent nausea or inability to take in liquids
+• Persistent nausea or difficulty keeping liquids down.

 Post-Surgery Hernia Pain